The Baton Rouge Lafayette ARMA Chapter is excited to announce a free full-day workshop:

 Continental breakfast, lunch, and snacks will be provided.

-This workshop is eligible for 6.5 credits for Continuing Education Units for Certified Records Managers (CRMs).
+Approved for 6.5 Continuing Education Credits for Certified Records Managers (CRMs).

-We have applied for credits from the Association of Certified Archivists (ACAs).
+We have applied to receive Continuing Education Units from the Association of Certified Archivists (ACAs).
 If there is another organization that you would like us to work with to get approval for other CEUs, please let us know.

 The chapter has committed to working with partners and sponsors to ensure that there is no charge to attendees.
 If you are interested in partnering or sponsoring the workshop please contact email@example.com for more details.